Azure/azure-resource-provider-sdk/docs/api-overview.md

 ---
 The RP API is one-way i.e. Windows Azure can call your service, but your service cannot call Windows Azure.
 All calls are made over HTTPS.

-You are responsible for verifying the caller's certificate thumbprint.
-Only accept calls from certificates that have these thumbprints:
+You are responsible for verifying the caller's certificate thumbprint. **Only accept calls from certificates that have the correct public key**.

-Staging: `a9 be 06 e8 88 13 39 d7 b6 9f 84 21 f5 13 04 43 1b ed 0e e7`

-Production: `coming soon`
+Production certificate in _.cer_ format is located [here](https://raw.github.com/WindowsAzure/azure-resource-provider-sdk/master/docs/misc/AzureStoreProduction.cer).